Battle of Pilckem Ridge: German 4th Army

 At 2:00 p.m., a German creeping barrage began along XIX Corps front then German troops attacked the flanks of the most advanced British positions.
 The 39th Division on the left was pushed back to St Julien, exposing the left flank of the 55th (West Lancashire) Division, just as it was attacked frontally over the Zonnebeke spur by six waves of German infantry, preceded by a barrage and three aircraft which bombed and machine-gunned the British troops.
 Attempts to hold the ground between the black and green lines failed due to the communication breakdown, the speed of the German advance and worsening visibility as the rain increased during the afternoon.
 The 55th (West Lancashire) and 15th (Scottish) Division brigades beyond the black line were rolled up from north to south and were either overrun or retreated.
 It took until 6:00 p.m. for the Germans to reach the Steenbeek, where the downpour added to the mud and flooding in the valley.
-When the Germans were 300 yd from the black line, the British stopped the German advance with artillery and machine-gun fire.
+When the Germans were 300 yd from the black line, the British stopped the advance with artillery and machine-gun fire.

 The success of the British advance in the centre of the front was a shock to the German commanders.
-The defensive system was designed to delay an attacker and create the conditions for an encounter battle, advantageous to the defenders, not the 4000 yd advance achieved by XVIII and XIX Corps.
-Regiments of the German 221st and 50th Reserve Divisions from Group Ypres (Gruppe Ypern) near Passchendaele had begun a counter-attack from 11:00 to 11:30 a.m.
-The three advanced British brigades were depleted, unevenly spread and out of touch with their artillery, due to the rain and smoke shell in the German creeping barrage.
+The defensive system was designed to delay an attacker and create the conditions for an encounter battle advantageous to the defenders, not the 4000 yd advance achieved by XIX and XVIII Corps.
+Regiments of the German 221st Division and 50th Reserve Division from Group Ypres (Gruppe Ypern) near Passchendaele had begun a counter-attack from 11:00 to 11:30 a.m.
+The three advanced British brigades were depleted, unevenly spread and out of touch with their artillery due to the rain and smoke shells in the German creeping barrage.
 The German infantry drove the British back from the green line along the Zonnebeke–Langemarck road, the XIX Corps brigades retreating to the black line.
 The Germans recaptured St Julien just west of the green line on the XVIII Corps front, where the counter-attack was stopped by mud, artillery and machine-gun fire.
 The three British brigades had suffered 70 per cent casualties by the time they reached the black line.